subbhaaash/subbhaaash/README.md

 ## 🔥 About Me

-- 🎓 Certified in **AI/ML & Generative AI** from IIT Kanpur
+- 🎓 professional in **AI/ML & Generative AI** from E&ICT Academy,IIT Kanpur
 - 🛠 Building real-world AI systems using Python, ML, DL, and Data Science tools
-- 🔄 Career Transition: From 6 years of UPSC preparation to applied AI/ML engineering
  - 💡 Passionate about solving complex real-life problems with data & automation
-- 📈 Strong analytical mindset with domain exposure to governance, policy, and decision-making
+- 📈 Strong analytical mindset from upsc preparation with domain exposure to governance, policy, and decision-making

 ---